Looking for the best keyboard to use with Excel?

 The following are a few keyboards I would recommend based on the criteria above.
 Again, this is a matter of personal opinion and it is best to try a keyboard to see if you like it.
 The links are to Amazon.com and they have a great return policy/program if you don't like the product.
 These are affiliate links, which means I make a small commission from any sales generated from a purchase after the link is clicked.
 You still get the same low prices that Amazon offers.
 This just helps support the cost of maintaining this website and I want to thank you for your support.

 Logitech K270 Keyboard – This is the keyboard I used for all of the “Good” images above and the diagram.
-I have personally used this keyboard and really like it.
+I have personally used this keyboard for over 7 years, and really like it.
 It has a very simple and compact design that makes it easy to perform Excel keyboard shortcuts.
 The keys are very quiet when pressed, which your neighbors will appreciated.

-Logitech’s Wireless Unifying Receiver technology works really well.
-The mouse and keyboard both connect wirelessly through one very small USB plug, and you can quickly connect them to any computer that has a Unifying Receiver plugged in.
+Logitech's Wireless Unifying Receiver technology works really well.
+The mouse and keyboard both connect wirelessly through one very small USB plug (image below), and you can quickly connect them to any computer that has a Unifying Receiver plugged in.
 The USB plug can be stored in the mouse, which makes it great for travel.

 I should also point out that you can find the MK270 keyboard cheaper on Amazon.
 The MK270 has the same layout, but does NOT include the Unifying Receiver.
 It still has a wireless receiver, but that receiver cannot be paired with other Logitech mice.
 So you are stuck using the included mouse, or plugging in an additional receiver.
 This might change in the future, so check the product description on Amazon to see if it has the Unifying Receiver.
 The Unifying Receiver has an orange circle/gear logo.